ansys/ansys-tools-common/doc/source/user_guide/secure_grpc.rst

 The ``cyberchannel`` module eases the transition to secure gRPC.
 It is meant to be used by client applications to create gRPC channels with the server.

-This module implements all transport modes described above.
+This module implements all transport modes described previously.
 It also abstracts away the details of connection setup and certificate handling, making it easier to connect clients to gRPC servers in different environments.

 Example usage
 -------------